KDE/digikam-doc/image_editor/enhancement_tools.rst

 The categories of **Available filters** in the list are listed below:

     - **About**: these entries are not filters, but just show different information about the tools on the settings view.
+The **About/What's New** tool allows to update the filter collections, by pressing the **Update** button.

     - **Array and tiles**: this filter collection allows to transform photo as toys, puzzles, maps, and decorative shapes.